Things to see in Conwy, Wales

 Conwy Castle

-Conwy Castle was built by Edward I between 1283 and 1289 during the English king’s conquest of Wales.
+Probably the most visited of them all, Conwy Castle was built by Edward I between 1283 and 1289.
 He chose this spot partly because of its strategic position at the mouth of a river on the north coast.
 But it was also a symbolic demonstration of power because the site had religious significance to the Welsh.

 From the outside, you can see that the castle sits on a rocky outcrop, giving it even more height and grandeur.
 There are two fortified gateways and eight massive towers.